neurolibre/docs.neurolibre.org/source/OVERVIEW.rst

 all within the same execution runtime required for your analyses.

 |
-.. rubric:: Moving from static PDFs with code and data availability statements to NRPs is the giant leap that modern research yearns for.
-With NeuroLibre, we've cracked the code to make that leap a walk in the park.
+.. rubric:: Moving from static PDFs with code and data availability statements to NRPs is the quantum leap that modern research yearns for.
+With NeuroLibre, we are dedicated to make that leap as easy as it gets.

 .. admonition:: Explore a published NRP